titumozammel/operational-silence-framework/README.md

 - Never reduce what you can remove.
 - Never replace what you can reduce.
 - Always start with elimination.
+- Recover Human Energy before adding more work.

-The objective is **not cost reduction.**
+The objective is **not cost reduction**.

-The objective is **Human Energy Recovery.**
+The objective is **Human Energy Recovery and Execution Capacity Expansion**.

 ---

-# People Infrastructure
+## People Infrastructure

-Operational Silence requires more than process improvement.

-It requires organizational capability.
+Operational Silence requires more than process improvement—it requires organizational capability.

 ### Core Capability Pillars